Who Is Tom Brokaw?

 While serving as NBC's Washington correspondent (1973-76), Tom Brokaw covered several top stories, including the Watergate scandal.
 He went on to host Today (1976-82), leaving that role in 1982 to become co-anchor of NBC Nightly News alongside Roger Mudd.
 Brokaw took over as sole anchor of the program in 1983, remaining in that post until 2004.

-In addition to his historic reign in the anchor seat, Tom Brokaw is known for producing many specials for NBC, including 2001's "The Greatest Generation Speaks," based on Brokaw's best-selling 1998 book, The Greatest Generation.
+In addition to his historic reign in the anchor seat, Tom Brokaw is known for producing many specials for NBC, including 2001's "The Greatest Generation Speaks," based on his best-selling 1998 book, The Greatest Generation.

 Brokaw has kept busy during his retirement, hosting History Channel documentaries, delivering speeches and eulogies, and serving on the board of directors for several organizations, among other roles.